-- Three assignments will be collected.
+- Two assignments will be collected.
 You may consult with your fellow students, but each student must submit individual answers and document his/her thought processes.
-Assignments (hard copies only!) must be submitted in class on or before the due date, and I am not able to accept late assignments or electronic submissions. - The midterm test will take place in mid-February, on a date to be determined soon.
-It will probably NOT be administered during class hours.
-It may include any material covered up to the end of the previous class, unless stated otherwise in class. - The final exam will emphasize material since the midterm, but may still include questions from earlier material in the course. - For the various tests, students will be permitted to use a non-programmable, non-plotting calculator.
-If there is any doubt about the permissibility of your particular calculator, please consult in advance. - Students must bring their U of T student ID to all quizzes, tests, and exams. - Full details must be given in your solutions and your work must be clearly legible.
+Assignments (hard copies only!) must be submitted in class on or before the due date, and I am not able to accept late assignments or electronic submissions. - For the various tests, students will be permitted to use only a non-programmable, non-plotting calculator.
+If there is any doubt about the permissibility of your particular calculator, please consult in advance. - Students must bring their U of T student ID to all tests and exams. - Full details must be given in your solutions and your work must be clearly legible.
 In order to receive any marks for the question, you must fully justify your final answer.